so-po/DNA_research_project/README.md

-A prototpe website for a writing class, where I wrote a research paper on DNA data storage, and how methods for encoding data in DNA could be inherently biosecure.
+This is a prototpe website for a writing class I took, where I wrote a research paper on DNA data storage, and how methods for encoding data in DNA could be inherently biosecure.

 Here is the website: https://so-po.github.io/DNA_research_project/